StephGerron/Supervised_Machine_Learning/README.md

 ### Background

 Credit risk is an inherently unbalanced classification problem, as the number of good loans easily outnumber the number of risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
+Therefore, we’ll need to employ different techniques to train and evaluate models with unbalanced classes.
 Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
 The final task is to evaluate the performance of these models and make a recommendation on whether they should be used to predict credit risk.

 ### Objectives